 Q: In your State of the University address, you talked about the future and what the university will look like in 2030.
 Can you talk a little more about the "Envisioning Our Future: CMU 2030" plan?

-The first pathway is how we can enhance our overall academic quality and environment at Central Michigan University with a really strong commitment to what I call rigor, relevance, and excellence in everything that we do – curricular, co-curricular, and extra-curricular.
-Specifically, there are four general areas that we need to take a look at how they are impacting society, businesses, communities, and the like.
-The first area is the changes in communication an technology, the second area is the changes in biomedicine and the health sciences, the third area is globalization – no longer are we just an interconnected, but we truly an interdependent society across the globe, and then the fourth area is sustainability.
+The first pathway is how we can enhance our overall academic quality and environment at Central Michigan University with a really strong commitment to what I call rigor, relevance, and excellence in everything that we do – curricular, cocurricular, and extracurricular.
+Specifically, there are four general areas that we need to take a look at and understand how they are impacting society, businesses, communities, and the like.
+The first area is the changes in communication and technology.
+The second area is the changes in biomedicine and the health sciences.
+The third area is globalization – no longer are we just an interconnected, but we truly an interdependent society across the globe; and, then the fourth area is sustainability.

 The second pathway is to distinguish ourselves as an equitable and inclusive marketplace of ideas and thoughts.
 Frequently, higher education is described as the marketplace of ideas.
-I really want us to be equitable and inclusive not only of ideas, but also of actions.
-In doing so, we can debate the thoughts and we can debate the ideas, not the person in the background – making sure everyone has the opportunity to be part of the marketplace of ideas.
+I really want us to be an equitable and inclusive marketplace not only of ideas, but also of actions.
+In doing so, we can debate the thoughts and we can debate the ideas - not the person or their background – making sure everyone has the opportunity to be part of the marketplace of ideas.
 I think sometimes in higher education, we think too much about thinking and providing thoughts; we need to drive it to action.

 The third pathway is to be a very positive community partner with non-profit organizations, for-profit organizations, governmental entities, and the like.
-This is for economic development, cultural enrichment, and supporting our communities so they prosper very well.
-The idea is to have this be a reciprocal ecosystem in that as we help our communities they in turn help us through providing internships for our students and being the laboratory for research ideas for our faculty.
+This is for economic development, cultural enrichment, and supporting our communities so they prosper as well.
+The idea is to have this be a reciprocal ecosystem: as we help our communities, they in turn help us by providing internships for our students and being the laboratory for research ideas for our faculty.